Original Virginia-class submarine illustration becomes a customized fund-raising tool

 Classic illustration can be effective fund-raising, awareness tool for your Virginia-class group

-Later, I created a customized version of the All Hands illustration for the USS North Carolina, which was installed on that sub after its commissioning.
+Following that, I created a customized version of the All Hands illustration for the USS North Carolina, which was installed on that sub after its commissioning.
 The work was also adapted for an exhibit at the Battleship North Carolina Museum in Wilmington.

 A customized print commemorating a specific Virginia-class sub can be a great way to raise funds in support of that particular crew.
 Crew members, their families, and friends can all appreciate this print, which honors the dedicated service of our submariners as well as celebrates the engineering triumphs that enable our American naval forces to protect our country in waters here and abroad.

 You can use this unique print to raise support, increase awareness, and offer a keepsake that can be handed down to the next generations.

 Contact me to discuss customizing this classic print for your submarine group.
 Just send me a note via the the short form below and I’ll be right back in touch.